animeavi/twoot/README.md

 **UPDATE 19 DEC 2020** VERSION 2.0 Twitter's *no-javascript* version
 has been retired.
-Twoot has been rewritten to get content from [nitter.net](https://nitter.net) which is a javascript-free mirror of twitter.
+Twoot has been rewritten to get content from [nitter.net](https://nitter.net) or one of its mirrors which is a javascript-free mirror of twitter.
 As a bonus (or a curse?) twoot now also supports animated GIFs.

 **UPDATE 05 APR 2020** VERSION 1.0.
 Twoot can now optionally download videos from Twitter and upload them on Mastodon.